I’m an Assistant Professor at the Institute of Mathematical

 We reproduce the result in the PhD thesis of Kevin Li.
 More specifically, we construct families of embedded, singly periodic Karcher–Scherk saddle towers that look like parallel planes connected by small catenoid necks.

-1. Helicoids and vortices arXiv PDF
+and vortices

 in Proc.
 R. Soc.
 A.